NVIDIA/OpenSeq2Seq/docs/sources/source/speech-synthesis/tacotron-2.rst

    Tacotron 2 Model

-Tacotron 2 follows a simple encoder decoder structure that has seen great success in sequence-to-sequence modelling.
+Tacotron 2 follows a simple encoder decoder structure that has seen great success in sequence-to-sequence modeling.
 The encoder is made of three parts.
 First a word embedding is learned.
 The embedding is then passed through a convolutional prenet.
 Lastly, the results are consumed by a bi-direction rnn.
 The encoder and decoder structure is connected via an attention mechanism which